GabijaAr/weather_api/README.md

 # Weather Api

-Adeo Web task for Junior PHP Back-end Developer position: Create a service, which returns product recommendations depending on the weather forecast
+A service, which returns product recommendations depending on the weather forecast

 ## Application